awangdev/leet-code/ReviewPage.md

 3. edge case of "0001000" is invalid, right?

 #### DFS
+- A bit like BFS solution: find inner list, and then combine with outter left/right sides.
 - find all solutions, DFS will be easier to write than iterative/BFS
 - when n = 1, there can be list of candidates at bottom of the tree, so bottom->up is better
 - bottom->up, dfs till leaf level, and return candidates.